VCCE/VCC/docs/UserGuide.md

     - **Motorola MC6809 CPU** - Emulates the stock CPU installed in the Coco3.
     - **Hitachi HD6309 CPU** - Emulates the aftermarket Hitachi 6309
      instruction/speed enhanced CPU.

+<span style="color:red"> WARNING: If the CPU type or memory size is changed
+the Coco3 will reset and all memory contents will be erased.</span>

 #### *Display:*